sowcow/ogden-german/README.md

 - words usage examples
   * I have example sentences with translations ready
   * But adding them should increase the data file size significally (currently the file is 400k with no examples)
-- spaced repitition (use local storage)
-- not sure about expanding it into other languages
+- not sure about expanding it into other languages (russian?)
   * requires a menu in the ui
   * local storage to remember the choice
   * multiple language json files
   * dynamic loading of language json files
   * translations should be generateable easily but they are not complete and require manual handling by somebody interested anyway
+  * forking it for a new language seems like an easy way but idk